FcoCuevas87/F_Family_cova/README.md

 The file `CreateFigures.R` reproduces the figures and the animations included in the paper.
 The user can see the animated plots in the folder `Animations`.

+The global rank envelope provided in the paper can be reproduced using both `GRE_iso.R` and `GRE_subset.R`, where the test has been done under the isotropy assumption and for four different subregions.
+Even thoug the paper shows the results for the _F_-family of covariance functions, the code has been done for the three covariance functions used in the paper.
+The test was done using the GET package, available in this [link](https://github.com/myllym/GET/blob/master/R/GET-package.r).

 ## Authors

 * **No name displayed yet** - *Initial work*